 MSDS/SDS; Chemical suppliers are required to supply these where chemicals are supplied for use at work (CLP Regulation).
+Chemical classification: The GB CLP Regulation

-8.2 Health and Safety Adviser action
+8.2 Health and Safety Team action

-The Health and Safety Adviser will notify relevant personnel upon release of revised EH40 for them to take appropriate action regarding products used by the Service or where employees are likely to be exposed to in the course of their employment, specifically in reference to Table 1 and Notice of Approval (COSHH).
+The Health and Safety Team will notify relevant personnel upon release of revised EH40 for them to take appropriate action regarding products used by the Service or where employees are likely to be exposed to in the course of their employment, specifically in reference to Table 1 and Notice of Approval (COSHH).